Great Accommodations and Superb Bluewater Fishing

 Roosterfish — Twenty-five to fifty-pound fish are very common, and each week, the Resort’s fleet usually catches a few roosterfish weighing 50 pounds or more.
 The Resort record for roosterfish is 106 pounds.

-Snapper — There are a dozen different kinds of snapper in the area, with the cubera being top dog.
+Snapper — There are a dozen different kinds of snapper in the area, with the cubera being the top dog.
 They average about 15 to 20 pounds with the biggest landed to date being 63 pounds.

 Grouper — Bottom fish such as the Broomtail grouper and the Goliath grouper are available throughout the year and are pretty tasty.